News

 Forest Access by Public

-Numerous people were granted access permits for SPFL forests this year.
+Approximately 350 applicants were granted access permits for SPFL forests this year.
 This included access for hunting, bee keeping and other recreational activities.